Darkjrcy/IDEAS/README.md

 ## 2. Spawn the 3D model in Gazebo
 There are two ways to spawn the mdoel into Gazebo, using an URDF file or generating a model directory to spawn it directly from gazebo (recommended).
 ### 2.1 Generate the model directly in Gazebo (Recommended)
 First, create a folder called models into the same package you have your worlds, and input it into the CMakeLists of your package.
-For example;
 ```txt
 cmake_minimum_required(VERSION 3.8)
 project(plane_bringup)